moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/servers/volumes/volumes.md

 ##### Step 2 - Create new volume

-Volume creation occured in 3 steps :
+Volume creation occurred in 3 steps :

 - Name your volume